sannansaleem/Green-Energy-Stock-Analysis/README.md

 According to Bloomberg: “Daqo New Energy Corporation manufactures polysilicon.
 The Company markets its polysilicon to photovoltaic product manufacturers who process it into ingots, wafers, cells and modules for solar power products.” (https://www.bloomberg.com/quote/DQ:US)

 ## Building the code and Table Outputs:
-Both scripts built in Module 2 (base code) and module 3 (refactored code) presented with the same output, derriving input data fron the following  [dataset](VBA_Challenge.xlsm) under datasheets 2017 and 2018.
-Output was returned within a seprate worksheet titled **"All_Stock_Analysis"** presenting a table with three individual columns, each column referencing a different statistic (Ticker name, Total Daily Volume, and Yearly return) for the unique ticker that they relate to.
-The only diffenerce, that we shall delve into the specifics of a little later down this README, being the overall efficiency in run time of the executon of each block of code.
+Both scripts built in Module 2 (base code) and module 3 (refactored code) presented with the same output, deriving input data from the following  [dataset](VBA_Challenge.xlsm) under datasheets 2017 and 2018.
+Output was returned within a seperate worksheet titled **"All_Stock_Analysis"** presenting a table with three individual columns, each column referencing a different statistic (Ticker name, Total Daily Volume, and Yearly return) for the unique ticker that they relate to.
+The only difference, that we shall delve into the specifics of a little later down this README, being the overall efficiency in run time of the executon of each block of code.

 ### <ins>Ticker</ins>:
 Column A holds our ticker array `Dim tickers(12) As String` holding 12 elements - one element for each of the twelve tickers being examined.
-Creating a  ariable called `tickerIndex` allows us to recall and access array indexes as well as returning the specified values in their allocated location under the **"All_Stock_Analysis"** worksheet.
+Creating a  variable called `tickerIndex` allows us to recall and access array indexes as well as returning the specified values in their allocated location under the **"All_Stock_Analysis"** worksheet.

 ###  <ins>Total Daily Volume</ins>:
-In order to code the output for Total Daily Volume, we firstly had to specify an equation `tickerVolumes(tickerIndex) + Cells(i, 9).Value` that would allow for the calulation to be completed at least once for a single ticker before telling our script to loop it through the 11 remaining. by creating an array called tickerVolumes `Dim tickerVolumes(12) As Long`, we were consequently abke to use the previously created variable `tickerIndex` to properly store correct values for each ticker within the table.
+In order to code the output for Total Daily Volume, we firstly had to specify an equation `tickerVolumes(tickerIndex) + Cells(i, 9).Value` that would allow for the calulation to be completed at least once for a single ticker before telling our script to loop it through the 11 remaining. by creating an array called tickerVolumes `Dim tickerVolumes(12) As Long`, we were consequently able to use the previously created variable `tickerIndex` to properly store correct values for each ticker within the table.

-Reulting in our final line looking like `tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 9).Value`
+Resulting in our final line looking like `tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 9).Value`

 ### <ins> Yearly Return</ins>:

-In order to code for **Yearly Return** the use of conditional (If-Then) statemnets had to be employed
+In order to code for **Yearly Return** the use of conditional (If-Then) statements had to be employed
 ```
 If Cells(i - 1, 1).Value <> ticker And Cells(i, 1) = ticker Then
             tickerStartingPrices(tickerIndex) = Cells(i, 6).Value